mszegedy/plea/story/ch-3.md

 "Yeah.
 Okay.
 You get the hearth, then.
 Which room do you want?"

-"Third room on the left of the third floor."
+"Third room on the left of the second floor."

 "Seriously?
 You still want our old room?
 I figured you'd want to move into our… into Mom's room."